amarao/SA86_check/README.md

 ```
 ansible-playbook -i host1,host2,host3, sa86_check.yaml
 ```
-(note: if you are using one host, use is with coma at end: `-i host,`)
+(note: if you are using one host, use it with coma at end: `-i host,`)

 Or, if you have your inventory:
 ```
 ansible-playbook -i your_inventory sa86_check.yaml
 ```

-Result: output to stdout of check result.
-Green is not vulnerable, yellow if vulnerable or unknown.